ben-yu-shine/terraform-target/README.md

 ## Purpose

-When working with large Terraform projects, you might want to apply or plan changes for resources defined in a specific file without affecting or processing the entire configuration. `terraform-target` allows you to do just that by intelligently identifying resources within the specified file and using Terraform's `-target` option.
+When working with large Terraform projects, you might want to apply or plan changes for resources defined in a specific file without affecting or processing the entire configuration. `terraform-target` allows you to apply resources within the specified file and using Terraform's `-target` option.

-This tool is particularly useful for:
-* Making granular changes in a complex environment.
-* Refactoring parts of your infrastructure piece by piece.
-* Speeding up development workflows by focusing only on relevant resources.
-* Applying hotfixes to specific resources.

 ## Prerequisites